-01Rule #1: Family and Friends Are Not Banks So Don't Treat Them Like One
+Rule #1: Family and Friends Are Not Banks So Don't Treat Them Like One

 Give the person you're planning to ask some to think about whether or not he's interested—before you ask.
 You might want to set up a business meeting or invite him to lunch and tell him that you want to discuss a business opportunity with him.
 And make sure you pay for lunch!

-02Rule #2: Think About What You Need Before You Bring Up Money
+Rule #2: Think About What You Need Before You Bring Up Money

 Be sure you've thoroughly thought out and identified what you want to ask for before you approach someone.
 Have an amount in mind and be ready to propose repayment terms and any other conditions you feel are necessary.

-03Rule #3: Prepare a Sales Presentation
+Rule #3: Prepare a Sales Presentation

-Don't expect him to be excited about offering money without being sold on the idea first just because he's a family member or friend.
-Prepare and deliver a marketing strategy or sales pitch just as you would for any other investor or lending institution.
+Don't expect your potential investor to be excited about offering money without being well-informed on the idea first, just because he's a family member or friend.
+Prepare and deliver a marketing strategy or sales pitch just as you would be required to do for any other investor or lending institution.

-04Rule #4: Put Everything in Writing
+Rule #4: Put Everything in Writing

 Few things can destroy an otherwise good relationship faster than a misunderstanding over money.
 If you're asking for funding for a business purpose, make it a business transaction.
 Even if the lender says that formalizing the loan or investment capital isn't necessary, it is—not only to protect the person who's giving you money but to protect yourself and your business as well.

 Insist that the terms of borrowing or investing, as well as any repayment terms, are clearly spelled out in a contract or agreement.
 Make sure all parties involved in the transaction sign it before you accept the cash.